 - Full-time tuition and fees

-- Allowances for books, gear, off-site room & board, food, utilities
+- Allowances for books, gear, off-site housing, food, utilities

 - Personal, transportation, and miscellaneous expenses

 Except tuition and fees, all costs are based upon average expenses for most students.
 Each student’s lifestyle determines how much his or her cost of attendance will be.
 DIT uses a modest, adequate living allowance to provide for reasonable expenditures.
 You can not exceed the Total Cost of Attendance.